tnoff/discord-bot/README.rst

 .. code::

     General:
       hello        Say hello to the server
       roll         Get a random number between 1 and number given windows      Get an inspirational note about your operating system
     Music:
-      bump        Bump item to top of queue join        Connect to voice.
+      bump         Bump item to top of queue clear        Clear all items from queue
+      join         Connect to voice channel.
       now_playing  Display information about the currently playing song. pause        Pause the currently playing song.
-      play        Request a song and add it to the queue. playlist    Playlist functions
+      play         Request a song and add it to the queue. playlist     Playlist functions.
-      queue       Show the queue of upcoming songs. remove      Remove item from queue
+      queue        Show the queue of upcoming songs. remove       Remove item from queue.
       resume       Resume the currently paused song.
-      shuffle     Shuffle song queue
+      shuffle      Shuffle song queue.
       skip         Skip the song.
-      stop        Stop the currently playing song and destroy the player.
+      stop         Stop the currently playing song and disconnect bot from voice ...
     Planner:
       planner      Planner functions
+    RoleAssign:
+      assign-roles Generate message with all roles.
+    Twitter:
+      twitter      Planner functions

 ===============
 Music functions